nikouu/dotnet-optimization-cheatsheet/README2.md

 1. Understand the risks involved
 1. Is the time spent doing this worth it?

-I've rated each optimisation here in terms of difficulty.
-You may gauge the difficulties differently.
+I've rated each optimisation here in terms of difficulty and you may gauge the difficulties differently.
 Remember, we're looking at the last 3%, so while some are easy to implement, they may only be measurably effective on an extremely hot path.

 | Difficulty       | Reasoning                                                                                                                                                                                                                                 |
 | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |